-For director Fleck, the journey has certainly been sturdy and well-practiced, if not always as risky or revelatory .
+For the directors, the journey has certainly been sturdy and well-practiced, if not always as risky or revelatory .
 For the first time in ages, however, he seems to have picked up not only a new story to tell on his hitchhiking venture, but a new style or demeanor to tell it in.
-The real gem of this picture is Fleck’s maturation into an aesthetic stylist, or at least an extraordinarily effective aesthetic mimic.
-Most of Fleck’s features thus far have been marinated indifferently in the modern lo-fi indie haze of pseudo-hand-held camerawork, flaunting an unearned grit, and close-ups that stress the singular alienation of the protagonists.
+The real gem of this picture is Fleck and Boden’s maturation into aesthetic stylists, or at least extraordinarily effective aesthetic mimics.
+Most of their features thus far have been marinated indifferently in the modern lo-fi indie haze of pseudo-hand-held camerawork, flaunting an unearned grit, and close-ups that stress the singular alienation of the protagonists.
 Mississippi Grind, however, is learned in a different school, that of the post-industrial American malaise, class of circa ’76.
 And if it doesn’t necessarily have a favorite teacher, it undoubtedly took a class or two from Robert Altman.

 All the tells are present and accounted for.
 An improvisational, character-focused, freewheeling, almost drunken edge accompanied by a ramshackle narrative in no hurry to hurry on to the next signpost when it can simply bask in its characters.
 An emphasis on low-slung, lingering wide shots that situate the characters within their environments rather than dogmatically sequestering characters into the center of frames to present their bits of character or narrative before the camera cuts to the next important figure.
-A humming chaos of everyday dialogue wafting into and out of the frame, denying the supremacy of the supposed focal point in the image and evoking, instead, a lived-in, shambling America where characters live in a stew of impressionistic moments rather than a more streamlined, concise narrative put-on.
+A humming chaos of everyday dialogue wafting into and out of the frame, evoking a lived-in, shambling America where characters live in a stew of impressionistic moments rather than a more streamlined, concise narrative.

 All of which invokes a complex, faded portrait of forlorn American spaces with characters walking into and out of frames and the camera slowly, sinuously divulging cherished bits of unstated information in the deliberate yet ramshackle way it zooms between characters as power dynamics shift.
 All of which also, miraculously, feels unforced and easy-going rather than overdetermined and authoritarian.
 Andrej Parekh lenses the film in a tone of unfussed, abandoned Americana, and even the blooze music is of the more plain-spoken, melancholy variety than, say, the over-bearing white-boy “look at how I’m feeling these notes” shenanigans so popular with revivalist hipsters these days.